Riodigital-de/passbolt-docker-compose/README.md

 * **post_maxsize**: The maximum allowed sizes of each POST request.
 Default is 10M
 * **upload_max_filesize**: The maximum allwoed size for files attached to PUT or POST requests.
 Default is 10M
 * **date_timezone**: The date / timezone used by the php interpreter.
 Default is Europe/Berlin
-* **log_error**: Wether or not to log php errors to the default docker log / console output.
+* **log_error**: whether or not to log php errors to the default docker log / console output.
 Default is true
-* **log_access**: Wether or not to log all php access requests to the default docker log / console output.
+* **log_access**: whether or not to log all php access requests to the default docker log / console output.
 Default is false

 ### db ###
 * **mysql_root_password**: The mysql root users password